 Project Closure is more than a milestone… it is a process, with deliverables, to successfully conclude your project.

-As Project Manager, you deliver the good news to your Project Team and congratulate them on a job well done (I recommend sending a letter, not an email, to their individual supervisors describing the value of their contribution to a successful project and recommending a favorable review and reward.
-Typically, this letter will go into their personnel file).
+As Project Manager, you deliver the good news to your Project Team and congratulate them on a job well done.
+I highly recommend sending a letter, not an email, to their individual supervisors describing the value of their contribution to a successful project and recommending a favorable review and reward.

 This page describes a few final steps to closing out the project (under PRINCE2®, these activities are the “Closing a Project (CP) Stage”).